 Lists by jonabbott56

 If you've got to the point where you know the dialogue of all the Sean Connery Bond films off by heart, and you cringe at the thought of Flint and Helm, it might be time to reacquaint yourself with the dialogue (and plots, and performances) of the Man from UNCLE films.
 And if you've yet to see them, what are you waiting for?
-There's eight in all, two from each season, and they represent the series, and the era, perfectly.
-And the good news is that all four seasons of the show itself are out there on DVD...
+There's two from each season, eight in all, and they represent the best of the series, and the era, perfectly.
+Warners have released all eight on disc.
+And the good news is that all four seasons of the show itself are out there on DVD as well...
 So if you enjoy these...

 The Twilight Zone was created by television writer Rod Serling as a way of circumventing the censorship of 1950s television and writing about important themes concealed within twist ending fantasy tales.
 In this, he was largely successful, and many episodes tackled serious subjects of the day.
 Some are even more relevant today than ever, some embarrassingly outdated.
 Other episodes, working equally well, were simple fables, pulp sci-fi, or horror stories.

 Serling wrote about two thirds of the episodes himself, allowing only writers he completely trusted to maintain the quality to supply the others.
 Those writers included Richard Matheson, Charles Beaumont, and Earl Hamner.